oseparovic/acid_reflux_list/README.md

     }

 * **name** - plaintext name of the food item, include serving max in brackets
 * **reflux** - reflux classification of the item.
-Currently only "avoid" and "ok" are supported
+Currently only "avoid", "remedy" and "ok" are supported
 * **category** - food category this item belongs to

 Notes: